James LaPorta: Personal life and military career

 LaPorta joined the United States Marine Corps in June 2006, leaving active duty in 2014 and separating from the service in 2017.
 He has an undergraduate certificate in Homeland Security from American Military University, and attended the University of North Carolina Wilmington, studying political science and journalism from 2014 to 2017.
-He is divorced, and has a five-year-old son, Joel.
+He is divorced, and has a son, Joel, born in late 2018.

 He has written at length about his struggles stemming from his experiences in Afghanistan, which he has called "a monster in my life" which he attributes to his failed marriage, health issues, fellow servicemembers' deaths and suicides, and fears of developing cancer from exposure to burn pits.
 In 2021, he wrote about confronting his memories of watching a child in Helmand Province jump on, and ultimately initiate, a buried victim-operated improvised explosive device while now having a child of a similar age himself.